PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 PIH Treatment Approach

-Primary goal: Fade existing pigment while preventing new inflammation.
+Primary goal: Fade existing pigment while preventing new redness.

-- Tyrosinase regulators: Turmeric, vitamin C, kojic acid, arbutin
+- Brightening agents: Turmeric, vitamin C, kojic acid, arbutin

-- Anti-inflammatories: Niacinamide, turmeric, azelaic acid (prevents new PIH)
+- Soothing ingredients: Niacinamide, turmeric, azelaic acid (prevents new marks)

-- SPF: Daily SPF 30+ (UV darkens PIH and slows fading)
+- SPF: Daily SPF 30+ (UV darkens marks and slows fading)

-- Treat the cause: If acne continues, treat acne to stop new PIH from forming
+- Treat the cause: If acne continues, stop new marks from forming

-Timeline: Fresh PIH (under 3 months) fades in 3-6 months with treatment.
-Older or deeper PIH takes 6-12 months.
-Very dark marks on darker skin tones may take longer.
+Timeline: Fresh PIH (under 3 months) fades in 3-6 months.
+Older or deeper marks take 6-12 months.
+Very dark marks on darker skin may take longer.

 What Causes Melasma

 Melasma is triggered by hormones (estrogen, progesterone) combined with UV exposure.
-Unlike PIH, which is leftover pigment, melasma involves ongoing melanocyte dysfunction—the cells themselves are overactive.
-This is why melasma is so stubborn and prone to recurrence.
+Unlike PIH, which is leftover pigment, melasma means the pigment-producing cells themselves are overactive.
+This is why melasma is so stubborn and comes back easily.

-Common triggers include pregnancy ("mask of pregnancy"), birth control pills, hormone replacement therapy, and sometimes thyroid conditions.
-Sun exposure doesn't cause melasma alone but activates and worsens it dramatically.
+Common triggers include pregnancy ("mask of pregnancy"), birth control pills, and hormone replacement therapy.
+Sun exposure does not cause melasma alone but worsens it greatly.

 How to Identify Melasma